InRule/Samples/Developer Samples/CommandLineTools/README.md

 This sample allows a file-based Test Suite to be run against a file-based Rule Application from a command line.
 Please note that this project requires irSDK to be installed locally, as not all referenced assemblies are available from NuGet.

+Please note that due some dependancies within the testing assemblies, this application is .NET Framework (rather than Core).

 ### Sample Execution command:

     ./RunTests.exe -RuleAppPath:"C:\Users\dgardiner\InRule Technology\ROAD - Documents\Training\Rule Integration\Integration Training\302.2 Unit Testing - MultiplicationApp.ruleappx" -TestSuitePath:"C:\Users\dgardiner\InRule Technology\ROAD - Documents\Training\Rule Integration\Integration Training\302.2 Unit Testing - MultiplicationApp Test Suite.testsuite"